The Beast with Five Fingers: Critical reception

-On Rotten Tomatoes, the film holds an approval rating of 89% based on 18 reviews, with a weighted average rating of 6.6/10.
+On Rotten Tomatoes, the film holds an approval rating of 95% based on 19 reviews.

 A contemporary review of the film by Bosley Crowther in The New York Times described it as having "psychological, whodunit, romantic and comedy twists.
 But this Christmas film package {is] hardly a thing of joy," that "this thriller takes its time in beginning to thrill," and noted that "Peter Lorre is fine as a moody and introspective secretary turned psychopathic case [and] J. Carrol Naish adds a seriocomic portrayal to his thespic collection."
 Variety reported that the film "gives more credit for intelligence than the average thriller," and that the "best and most gruesome parts of the picture are when Lorre is alone with his vivid imagination."

 Author and film critic Leonard Maltin awarded the film two and a half out of a possible four stars, calling it "[an] Intriguing, if not entirely successful mood piece".

 Bob Mastrangelo from Allmovie gave the film a positive review, calling it "effectively eerie", and praised the film's special effects.